matiasrodlo/TICS-100-UAI/README.md

-TICS-100 Programación @ Universidad Adolfo Ibañez

-# Estrategias de enseñanza y aprendizaje

-El curso está diseñado en dos etapas.
-En la primera fase busca el desarrollo del proceso de abstracción en la resolución de problemas empleando el lenguaje natural.
-Ello habilita al alumno a desarrollar un pensamiento más estructurado y claro, identificando condiciones de borde y condiciones repetitivas.
-Este proceso requiere una inversión de tiempo de discusión y análisis para definir las fases que existen en la resolución de un problema.
-En la segunda fase del curso se busca la transferencia de conocimiento a un lenguaje de programación formal (Python) que permite finalmente la ejecución en el computador de un problema acotado, definido, y estructurado.

-# Contenidos:

-1. Introducción a la resolución de problemas
-2. Análisis formal de un problema (condiciones borde, ciclos)
-3. Descripción de un problema en sub-etapas a través de un lenguaje natural
-4. Técnicas de resolución de un problema
-5. Hour Of Code
-6. Introducción al lenguaje de programación Python
-7. Introducción a Python
-8. Trabajando con Python: herramientas
-9. Noción y manejo de variables
-10. Uso de operadores lógicos y aritméticos
-11. Manejo de condiciones (IF-ELSE)
-12. Introducción al uso de funciones estándar de Python (print, input, entre otras)
-13. Tipos de datos avanzados: listas, tuplas, sets, diccionarios
-14. Manejo de ciclos y condicionales anidados
-15. Uso de módulos de terceros en Python (random, math, numpy, pandas)
-16. Definición de funciones propias
-17. Introducción a orientación a objetos en Python
-18. Aplicaciones en Python
-19. Desarrollo de proyecto en Python
+# TICS-100 Programming @ Universidad Adolfo Ibáñez

+## Course Overview

+This course is designed in two phases to develop students' programming and problem-solving skills:

+1. **Problem-Solving and Abstraction Phase**
+   - Focuses on developing abstraction skills in problem-solving using natural language
+   - Helps students develop structured and clear thinking
+   - Emphasizes identifying edge cases and repetitive conditions
+   - Requires dedicated time for discussion and analysis to define problem-solving phases

+2. **Programming Implementation Phase**
+   - Transfers knowledge to a formal programming language (Python)
+   - Enables computer execution of well-defined, structured problems
+   - Provides hands-on experience with real-world programming scenarios

+## Course Content

+1. Introduction to Problem Solving
+2. Formal Problem Analysis (Edge Cases, Loops)
+3. Problem Description in Sub-stages using Natural Language
+4. Problem-Solving Techniques
+5. Hour of Code
+6. Introduction to Python Programming Language
+7. Python Basics
+8. Working with Python: Tools and Environment
+9. Variables: Concepts and Management
+10. Logical and Arithmetic Operators
+11. Conditional Statements (IF-ELSE)
+12. Introduction to Python Standard Functions (print, input, etc.)
+13. Advanced Data Types: Lists, Tuples, Sets, Dictionaries
+14. Nested Loops and Conditionals
+15. Third-party Python Modules (random, math, numpy, pandas)
+16. Custom Function Definition
+17. Introduction to Object-Oriented Programming in Python
+18. Python Applications
+19. Python Project Development

+## Repository Structure

+This repository contains course materials, including:
+- Lecture notes
+- Code examples
+- Practice exercises
+- Project templates
+- Additional resources

+## Getting Started

+1. Clone this repository
+2. Set up a Python development environment
+3. Review the course materials in the respective directories
+4. Complete the exercises and projects as assigned

+## Requirements

+- Python 3.x
+- Basic text editor or IDE
+- Required Python packages (see requirements.txt)

+## Contributing

+This repository is maintained for educational purposes.
+For questions or suggestions, please contact the course instructor.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.